 Who We Are

-Our mission is to offer healthy opportunities for children growing up in challenging situations.
-We have open doors for tutoring, chapel, sports, camps, and more.
+Our mission is to turn obstacles into opportunities for Philadelphia families in challenging situations.
+We have open doors for meals, tutoring, chapel, sports, camps, dodgeball, and Miss Anna’s desserts.

 The Helping Hand Rescue Mission was founded in 1905 by Charles Toner to reach those living in poverty in Philadelphia.
-In 2005, our beloved Director/Pastor Matt Gallashaw invited a small group of volunteers to use the Mission for meetings about the possibility of starting an outreach for young adults.
+In 2005, our beloved Director Matt Gallashaw allowed a small group to meet at the Mission to discuss an urban church plant.
 On April 28th of 2006, when the volunteers parked for their meeting, 3 boys were playing catch in the lot.
-After an introduction and a challenge, a whiffle ball game broke out.
+After an unexpected introduction and a challenge, a whiffle ball game broke out.
 Laquan, Bashir, Eric, and then many more came to swing.
 By the 3rd inning, there was a new beginning.
 A new Mission family was born.

 We believe in a giving circle.
-Our families often need a boost, but we ask them to serve others as well.
+Our community often needs a boost, but we ask them to serve others as well.

 Our older children tutor our younger kiddos.
 Our families are asked to volunteer.
 Our homeless friends drop in coins to sponsor kids for Summer camp.
 And our little ones drop snack money into a water jug to sponsor water wells in Kaberamaido, Uganda.